Artist

 Third album Atlantide has a very original centre opening large cover with record inserted from the top, reproducing the mythical Atlantis island, and the design is faithfully reproduced in the reissue.
 Early copies of the album included an art sleeve bonus single with a band interview on both sides.

 Fourth album, Time of change, their only on Trident, has a standard gatefold cover.
-This has probably counterfeited as most albums on this collectible label (see Trident page for details).
+This has probably counterfeited as most albums on this collectible label (see Trident page for details).This album was also issued in 8-track cartridge version on Trident with number TRE 1002.

-Caronte and Atlantide have also been reissued in Japan (RCA/Edison Rock Series, nos.
+Caronte and Atlantide have also been reissued on vinyl in Japan (RCA/Edison Rock Series, nos.
 ERS28011 and ERS28009, both have single covers), the latter also in Korea (Si-Wan SRML 1008 - centre foldout cover); no counterfeits exist of these.

-The single Believe in yourself was also issued in Portugal on RCA Victor (20055 - year 1972) with the same picture cover as the italian version.
+The single Believe in yourself was also issued in Portugal on RCA Victor (20055 - year 1972) with the same picture cover as the Italian version.

 Caronte has been reissued on CD in March 2003 by BMG with mini-LP gatefold cover and obi, as part of their "Dei di un perduto rock" series, and later repressed in October of the same year when a second batch of those CD's came out (including, among others, Atlantide).